gharials/dev-path/docs/internet-web/network-internet-basics.md

 ## Web servers or HTTP servers

-HTTP servers are _programs_ that can accept HTTP requests and return HTTP responses.
+HTTP servers or web servers are _programs_ that can accept HTTP requests and return HTTP responses.
+Web servers are discussed in detail in the [_How Web Servers Work_](./websites.md) article.